The Difference Between Cables, Wires and Conductors

 The terminals (e.g. Weidmuller, Phoenix etc) into which the cable or wire will terminate are made to accommodate a range of sizes.
 Be aware of any limitations this may place on your selection.

-Wire diameters are often specified in American Wire Gauge (AWG) rather than in mm or inches.
-The charts below give dimensions of common diameters and the corresponding AWG.
+Wire diameters are often specified in American Wire Gauge (AWG) rather than in square mm (sq mm) or inches.
+The cable size charts below give dimensions of common wire diameters and the corresponding AWG.